GabrielH-02/Harmony-Haven-Hotels/README.md

 ![vaildator result for html on destinations page](documentation/html-result.png)

-* Sign Up page: There were errors, however, they have since been checked and adjusted.
+* Sign-up page: There were errors, however, they have since been checked and adjusted.
 However, now there are no errors on any of the pages of the site when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgabrielh-02.github.io%2FHarmony-Haven-Hotels%2Fsignup.html)

 ![vaildator result for html on signup page](documentation/html-result.png)